 Bootstrapped estimates of means

 In cohort models the distribution used in PSA represent uncertainty around the mean value.
 PSA usually aims to represent uncertainty about the mean value of a parameter, rather than the full distribution of that parameter.
 Bootstrapped estimates produced the data shown in Figure 2.
 In this figure, no estimate of U1 is less than the corresponding estimate of U2.
 The two means are strongly but not perfectly correlated (r= 0.97).
-Because of this, there is some variability in the differences between the two estimates, U1 – U2, showing that simply adding on the difference in expectations to U2 to estimate U1 (i.e. defining U1= U2 + E(U1) – E(U2), where E(U1) – E(U2) = 0.600 – 0.542 = 0.058) would be incorrect.
+Because of this, there is some variability in the differences between the two estimates, U1 – U2, showing that simply adding on the difference in expectations to U2 to estimate U1 would be incorrect.

 [Figure 2 about here]